w-osilva/quorum-app/questions.md

 ### Question 3

-If I needed to change the project to export CSVs instead to read them, I would develop a generic csv exporter to be reused in all entities of the project.
+If I needed to change the project to export CSVs instead to read them, I would develop a generic csv exporter to be reused in all controllers of the project.

 Internally, the application is ready to load data and deliver the response in different formats.
 I have applied this approach in `controllers` and the user can choose the format adding it on url.
 Examples: